openstax/napkin-notes/kevin/170516_blSparfaServerWalkthrough.md

 [matrix update endpoint](https://github.com/openstax/biglearn-scheduler/blob/master/config/routes.rb#L5)
 at least once every 10 seconds or so.
 The endpoint will return
-a collection of `ecosystem` uuids, and for each of those uuids
+a collection of `ecosystem uuids`, and for each of those uuids
 SPARFA should be run.
 An example of using this endpoint